mrlucmorin/EPLANScriptItemTemplates/README.md

 ###Run Scripts

 Those arer scripts that do not add an `Action` to EPLAN, but rather are meant to be ran on demand.
-They are not loaded in memory, and will be called by the EPLAN menu, or from a toolbar button with the `ExecuteScript` action.
+They are not loaded in memory, and will be called by the EPLAN *Utilities > Scripts > Run...* menu, or from a toolbar button with the `ExecuteScript` action:

+`ExecuteScript /ScriptFile:"C:\Users\Public\EPLAN\Data\Scripts\ABC\SwitchUnits.cs"`

 ###Loaded Scripts